-The paper's innovative contribution concerns incorporating sustainability principles and dimensions with creativity techniques during the RE process, creating a CRESustain approach.
-Applying the specific structured CRESustain approach to introduce sustainability concepts and creative processes in RE focuses on three main stages: team building, understanding the problem sustainable solutions. and finding The word sustainability is introduced during the creative process by building the respective diagram and identifying sustainable solutions in its five dimensions: human/individual, economic, environmental, technical, and social.
+paper's innovative contribution incorporating sustainability principles and dimensions with creativity techniques during the RE process, creating a CRESustain approach.
+Applying the specific structured CRESustain approach to introduce sustainability concepts and creative processes in RE focuses on three main stages: team building, understanding the problem sustainable solutions. finding The sustainability is introduced during the creative process by building the respective diagram and identifying solutions in its five dimensions: human/individual, economic, environmental, technical, and social.
 The study observed that this approach stimulates discussion about sustainability in its multiple dimensions, promotes the SDG, and focuses on people's needs.